There's nothing like up-to-date, relevant travel information direct from the experts - get Go2Africa's essential Namibia travel advice before you go.

 Visa and Mastercard credit cards are generally accepted throughout Namibia though holders of other credit cards are advised to check whether their card is acceptable.
 Self-drivers should note that credit cards are not accepted at petrol stations.

 Banking hours: 9am to 3:30pm Monday to Friday and 8am to 11am on Saturday.

-Tipping for good service is only expected in upmarket tourist establishments but is officially prohibited in national parks and reserves.
+Tipping for good service in Namibia is only expected in upmarket tourist establishments but is officially prohibited in national parks and reserves.
 A service charge is included in many restaurant bills – if not, and the service was satisfactory, a tip of 10% is standard.

 For in-depth tipping guidelines, enquire with one of our Africa Safari Experts - they'd be happy to share their knowledge with you.